 How to Reheat Rice

 Can you reheat rice more than once?

-Like all hot food, rice tends to attract bacterial growth — and the longer it sits on the counter uncovered, the more possible exposure to bacteria it might have.
-When reheating your rice, you open up that window of possible exposure even more.
+Like all hot food, rice tends to attract bacterial growth.
+The longer it sits on the counter uncovered, the more bacteria it might be exposed to.
+Reheating your rice opens up that window of possible exposure even more.
 That’s why it’s generally a good idea to get your rice in the fridge as quickly as possible after cooking it and to only reheat it once.

+How to Reheat Rice